python-trio/trio/docs/source/reference-core.rst

 -----------------------------

 Trio tries hard to provide useful hooks for debugging and instrumentation.
-Some are documented above (:attr:`Task.name`, :meth:`Queue.statistics`, etc.).
+Some are documented above (the nursery introspection attributes, :meth:`Queue.statistics`, etc.).
 Here are some more:

 Global statistics